 Amy: And that I felt just a lot of shame about.
 It just made me think about, there was some good things about that episode and some bad things.
 The good thing actually was, is I thought, “Hm.
 I need to listen more.”

 Amy: And for those of us who have a lot of words this is important.
-We don’t want to be that person known for ‘monologue-ing,’ you know, in a group.
+We don’t want to be that person known for ‘monologue-ing,’ in a group.

 Amy: And I had to embrace it.
-So the good was: is I really did determine that I was going to really work on listening more.
+So the good thing was I really did determine that I was going to really work on listening more.

 Amy: But there was also a needed adjustment.

-Cheri: Sure, but I’m going to have compassion for—I know that you’re kind of that borderline HSP, one foot in one foot out of being a highly sensitive person, but that—your description of arranging your face is such an HSP move.
+Cheri: I’m going to have compassion for—I know that you’re kind of that borderline HSP, one foot in, one foot out of being a highly sensitive person, but your description of arranging your face is such an HSP move.
 When we’re in the midst of a situation and we’ve been blindsided, and we know that having a reaction right then and there isn’t safe.
-Getting that face into place until we are in that safe place to break down or whatever we need to do, that is—oh—that means there really was some form of unnecessary embarrassment and humiliation going on.
-Even if it wasn’t intentional.
+Getting that face put into place until we are in that safe place to break down or whatever we need to do, that is—oh—that means there really was some form of unnecessary embarrassment and humiliation going on even if it wasn’t intentional.
 So I’m just going to say my HSP heart is sad for that whole situation.
 I’m like, “Mmm!”

-Amy: Well, there’s a difference between inviting people to laugh with you—which I do often.
+Amy: There’s a difference between inviting people to laugh with you—which I do often.